-As cold-blooded reptiles, tortoises rely on external heat to regulate their internal temperatures.
+As cold-blooded reptiles, tortoises rely on external heat to regulate their internal temperature.

 This usually comes from exposure to direct sunlight.
-Tortoises rely on UVB rays, basking for hours at a time as a normal part of their routine.
-However, if you keep a tortoise indoors, this won’t be an option.
+Tortoises rely on UVB rays, basking for many hours as part of their routine.
+If you keep a tortoise indoors, this won’t happen.

-A tortoise that goes without heat won’t be able to regulate its bodily functions, leading to digestive, shell, and organ problems.
-Likewise, if a tortoise doesn’t receive UVB rays, it’ll be unable to produce vitamin D3, have trouble sleeping, and its metabolic processes will halt.
+A tortoise without heat won’t be able to regulate its bodily functions, leading to digestive, shell, and organ problems.
+Also, if a tortoise doesn’t receive UVB rays, it’ll be unable to synthesize vitamin D3, have trouble sleeping, and its metabolic processes will cease.

-No artificial means is superior to sunbathing for a tortoise.
-The American Journal of Veterinary Research shows that tortoises produce greater amounts of vitamin D3 when exposed to direct sunlight.
+No artificial means is better than sunbathing for a tortoise.
+The American Journal of Veterinary Research shows that tortoises produce more vitamin D3 when exposed to direct sunlight.

 Sunlight contains UVB light wavelengths, which trigger the production of Vitamin D3 in tortoises, which plays a vital role in calcium absorption.
 You can use mercury bulbs, which emit higher levels of UVB.